Gabriella439/slides/nix-derivation/slides.md

 `make` uses file timestamps to detect whether or not to rebuild

-Nix uses a hash of the derivation to detect whether or not to rebuild
+Nix by default uses a hash of the derivation to detect whether or not to rebuild

+Nix can optionally use a hash of the result instead (not covered in this talk)

 # Questions?